i386x/pubdocs/C/decl.md

     and a range from `10**-37` to `10**37`
   * `double` (double precision type) must be precise at least as `float`
   * `long double` must be precise at least as `double`
+* (*C99*) besides the standard integer types, the implementation may provide also *extended integer types*
+* (*C99*) `float _Complex`, `double _Complex`, and `long double _Complex` are
+  three types representing complex numbers
+  * arithmetic types which are not complex types are called real types
+  * each complex type has the same representation and alignment requirements as an array containing exactly two elements of the corresponding real type
+    * the first element is equal to the real part
+    * the second element is equal to the imaginary part
+* (*C99*) optionally, `float _Imaginary`, `double _Imaginary`, and
+  `long double _Imaginary` may also be provided
+  * they are representing the imaginary part of the complex number
+  * the difference between imaginary and ordinary floating-point types is in arithmetic conversions

 #### Enumerations